jfhammell/stcolumba/pages/pages-root-folder/index.md

   image_fullwidth: header-exterior-970x321.jpg

 widget1:
+  title: "COVID-19"
+  url: /2020/covid-19/
+  image: widget-covid-19-640x384.png
+  text: "All worship services are suspended until Holy Week."

+widget2:
+  title: "Holy Week"
+  url: /2020/holy-week/
+  image: widget-holy-week-2020-640x384.png
+  text: 'Join us for Holy Week services: Palm Sunday, Maundy Thursday, Good Friday and the Easter Sunday celebration.'

+widget3:
   title: "Services"
   url: /worship/
   image: widget-interior-img-1592.jpg
-  text: "<b>Sunday Worship 9:30am</b>"
+  text: "<b>Sunday Worship 9:30am</b><br/>Currently suspended due to COVID-19."
 #  text: "<b>Sunday Worship 9:30am</b><br/>Children's Sunday School (Fall through Spring)"

-widget2:
+#widget3:
-  title: "Facilities"
+#  title: "Facilities"
-  url: /community/facilities/
+#  url: /community/facilities/
-  image: widget-hall-303x182.jpg
+#  image: widget-hall-303x182.jpg
-  text: 'A community hub in Manor Park, the facilities of St&nbsp;Columba are used by various groups throughout the week, and on weekends by individuals for special occasions such as birthday or anniversary parties.
+#  text: 'A community hub in Manor Park, the facilities of St&nbsp;Columba are used by various groups throughout the week, and on weekends by individuals for special occasions such as birthday or anniversary parties.
 If you have an event or meeting, one of the church halls may be a perfect fit for your needs.'

-widget3:
-  title: "Mapping Exercise"
-  url: /2020/mapping-exercise/
-  image: widget-pwrdf-416x250.png
-  text: "As part of our Lenten study on Reconciliation with Indigenous Peoples, St&nbsp;Columba is hosting this free workshop on <b>Wednesday, March&nbsp;4</b> from 10:30 to 12:30.
-Pre-registration required."
 #
 # Use the call for action to show a button on the frontpage
 #